maggiemcc/Initial-React-App-Pt-2/README.md

-## Create a simple React single-page web app following these steps:
+## Second Course Project - Update UI Components with Events and State:
 - Use create-react-app to bootstrap your project

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 - Continue to retrieve your local API data to render a list of UI items.